The advice sheets below have the latest information on fair trading. If you need more advice call 01753 475111 (Regulatory Services option).

 In simple terms, this means that a process should exist to avoid unfair commercial practices and that the process should be followed by all employees.

-Purchasers of misdescribed goods / services are likely to seek redress through the civil courts.
-In particular, since 1 October 2014, these Regulations have provided a specific right of redress for consumers.
+Purchasers of misdescribed products are likely to seek redress through the civil courts.
+In particular, these Regulations provide specific rights to redress for consumers.
 Where there has been a misleading action (or an aggressive practice), the consumer may be entitled to claim compensation and/or a reduction in price or to cancel the contract completely.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.